 IV.a Voting members

-- three (3) student members, one of whom is a member of the SAAC, and one a non-athlete;
+- Four (4) student members, including at least one male and one female member of an Athletics team, one of whom is a member of the SAAC, and at least one non-athlete

 Appointments to the IAB are for three-year terms, except for students, who are appointed to two year terms.